I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONDopamine transporter imaging with single-photon emission computed tomography (DAT-SPECT), using radiopharmaceutical ioflupane I 123 injection, is being evaluated to improve the differential diagnosis of parkinsonian syndromes from non-parkinsonian tremor and of dementia with Lewy bodies (DLB) from Alzheimer disease.
+DESCRIPTIONDopamine transporter imaging with single-photon emission computed tomography (DAT-SPECT), using radiopharmaceutical ioflupane I 123 injection, is being evaluated to improve the differential diagnosis of parkinsonian syndromes from non-parkinsonian tremor and of dementia with Lewy bodies from Alzheimer disease.

-Parkinsonian syndromes are a group of diseases that share similar cardinal signs, characterized by bradykinesia, rigidity, resting tremor, and gait disturbance.
-Parkinson disease (PD) is the most common cause of parkinsonism; however, diagnosing PD in early stage of the disease can be difficult.
+Parkinsonian syndromes (PS) are a group of diseases that share similar cardinal signs, characterized by bradykinesia, rigidity, resting tremor, and gait disturbance.
+Parkinson disease (PD) is the most common cause of parkinsonism.
+Despite the signs of PS, diagnosing PD in early stage of the disease can be difficult.
 In addition, other etiologies such as essential tremor, corticobasal degeneration, multisystem atrophy, progressive supranuclear palsy, vascular parkinsonism, and drug-induced parkinsonism can lead to a similar set of symptoms.
 Even in specialized movement disorders centers, up to 25% of patients may be misclassified, and some patients (eg, those with essential tremor who have been diagnosed with PD) may be erroneously treated.
 This has led to the development of additional tests to improve the accuracy of clinical diagnosis of PD and other parkinsonian syndromes.
 One recent approach is to evaluate the integrity of dopaminergic pathways in the brain using DAT-SPECT.

 DAT-SPECT detects presynaptic dopaminergic deficit by measuring dopamine transporter (DAT) binding.
 In general, striatal DAT binding is reduced in PD, genetic parkinsonism, dementia with Lewy bodies (DLB), corticobasal degeneration, progressive supranuclear palsy, and multiple system atrophy, while striatal DAT binding is in the normal range in Alzheimer’s disease, essential tremor, dystonic tremor, orthostatic tremor, drug-induced parkinsonism, psychogenic parkinsonism, and vascular parkinsonism.
 It is proposed that an abnormal DAT-SPECT supports the diagnosis of PD or other neurodegenerative parkinsonian syndrome (multisystem atrophy, progressive supranuclear palsy), while a normal DAT-SPECT in a symptomatic patient increases the likelihood of a disease not affecting the nigrostriatal dopaminergic pathway.
 There is, however, a significant percentage of patients with clinically diagnosed PD who do not show reduced DAT-SPECT binding.
 These are commonly referred to as scans without evidence of dopaminergic deficit.
 Additional research may shed light on these cases.